Wenfei-Xian/FCSSR/MA_lines/GR_salt/result.md

 **Filter**

-Genotype of progenitor (G0) isn't missing.
+Genotype of progenitor (G0) should not be missing.

 Genotype of offsprings should not the same as progenitor.